Professional skills tests - information for Initial Teacher Training applicants

-To ensure teachers are competent in literacy and numeracy, all teacher training applicants are required to pass QTS skills tests in literacy and numeracy before starting a course.
+To ensure teachers are competent in literacy and numeracy, all teacher training applicants are required to pass professional skills tests in literacy and numeracy before starting a course.

 How do I register for the tests?